What is Autism?

 Socially, some children may relate comfortably with family members and show social interest while others may be socially withdrawn in almost all situations.
 Some children are able to use complex language, while others require the use of pictures or signs to communicate.
 Some children may have excellent learning skills while others may be behind in their development.
-Children with autism spectrum disorders may also exhibit different symptoms over time or from one situation to the next.
+Children with autism spectrum disorders may also exhibit different autism-related characteristics over time or from one situation to the next.

 Currently, there is no medical test for autism.
 Instead, diagnoses are made based on the observation of behaviors associated with the disorder.
 During a comprehensive evaluation, specialists observe and interact with the child, as well as gather information about development from parents and teachers in order to assess if the child meets criteria for an autism spectrum disorder.